minetest-mods-camp/witches/README.md

   (https://github.com/Sokomine/basic_houses) mod under MIT license
 	with permission from author.

+* Sound files - see file metadata for artist information!

   Thanks to TenPlus1 for keeping the Mobs_Redo going!
   Thanks to rubenwardy for awesome help and the Minetest ContentDB Thanks to everyone in the Minetest forums and IRC for just being great!